MaCFP/macfp-db/Extinction/FM_Burner/Documentation/README.md

 #### Notes

-The temperature was measured using a two-thermocouple probe, and the reported data is corrected.
-This technique is mainly applied to correct the thermal inertia as the radiation correction for a small thermocouple junction is insignificant.
-The two thermocouples have nominal size 25 and 50 microns.
+The temperature was measured using a two-thermocouple probe, and the reported data is corrected for radiation.
+This technique is mainly applied to correct the thermal inertia as the radiation correction for a small thermocouple junction is relatively small.
+The two thermocouples have nominal wire sizes of 25 and 50 microns.

 The derivation of soot volume fraction from either radiation probe data or LII data assumes 9.5 as a dimensionless extinction coefficient based on Williams’ study [7, 8] and 7.6 as the dimensionless absorption coefficient assuming 20% scattering.
 In Williams’ study [7, 8], a soot density value of 1.74 g/cm3 is used to derive the 9.5 value for dimensionless extinction coefficient.
 Therefore, a soot density of 1.74 g/cm3 should be used when converting soot mass fraction to volume fraction.